Cancer Prevention Research

-NCI supports and conducts a broad range of prevention research focused on developing and testing preventive interventions, expanding our understanding of the biological processes through which cancer develops, studying ways to reduce cancer risk, and disseminating prevention interventions.
-The Division of Cancer Prevention (DCP) leads NCI's prevention research efforts and provides funding and administrative support to extramural researchers who conduct cancer prevention research.
+NCI supports and conducts a broad range of cancer prevention research focused on developing and testing preventive interventions, expanding our understanding of the biological processes through which cancer develops, studying ways to reduce cancer risk, and disseminating preventive interventions.
+The Division of Cancer Prevention (DCP) leads NCI's cancer prevention research efforts and provides funding and administrative support to extramural researchers who conduct cancer prevention research.

 NCI supports programs and studies that identify and develop interventions designed to reduce cancer risk in people with no history of the disease and to prevent recurrences or second primary malignancies in patients who have already been treated for cancer.

-The NCI Community Oncology Research Program (NCORP) is a national network of investigators, cancer care providers, academic institutions, and other organizations that brings clinical trials and studies, including cancer prevention trials, to individuals in their own communities.
-By conducting trials in community-based health care systems across the United States and Puerto Rico, NCORP is generating a broadly applicable evidence base that contributes to improving patient outcomes and to reducing cancer disparities.
+The NCI Community Oncology Research Program (NCORP) is a national network that brings clinical trials and studies, including cancer prevention trials, to people in their own communities.
+NCORP is generating a broadly applicable evidence base that contributes to improving patient outcomes and to reducing cancer disparities.